outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - 'not used for physical games'
         - 'not manmade' (also a control vertex)

+      - you can see that subsets of the vertices and their intersections (like two sides of a triangle forming a point) are sufficient to identify the object for a subset of intents relevant to the object

+    - so we can infer whole objects and object identities without documenting their every particle from every angle

+    - similarly we can infer other objects we cant fully measure (symmetries, origin, paths) using various vertexes and their intersections:

+      - infer symmetries with vertex intersections:
+        - radius & origin
+        - adjacent symmetries & limits

+      - infer origins with vertex intersections:
+        - current potential energy and distance from possible origin points
+        - current potential energy and patterns of movement

+      - infer paths with vertex intersections:
+        - destination and alternative selection metrics
+        - efficiency or resource conservation priorities

   - structural mismatches of solutions & problems